Dusk Brothers are a 'dark swamp blues' two-man-band from Bristol, UK.

 Combining these one-of-a-kind instruments with growling vocal harmonies and blues harp, the brothers are "cowboy-hatted shamans capable of eliciting a fierce and frenzied reaction in their listeners and are just as capable if not more so of replicating that magic live.”

 The brothers' visceral live shows continue to astound audiences and accrue a dedicated fanbase at gigs and festivals across the UK, including at the acclaimed Buckle & Boots Country Festival, their headline show at the Dark Holler roots festival, and coveted main stage appearances at Tenby Blues Festival and Upton Blues Festival.

-Dusk Brothers’ featured in the BBC One documentary 'Cigar Box Blues - The Makers Of A Revolution', broadcast in 2019 On BBC1 and December 2020 on BBC4.
+Dusk Brothers featured in award winning director Virginia Heath's documentary 'Cigar Box Blues - The Makers Of A Revolution', broadcast in 2019 On BBC1 and December 2020 on BBC4.

 We began learning guitar from the ages of 15 and 16.
 For over twenty years since, we have been a part of the songwriting core of several rock bands.

 Late in 2014 we discovered the cigar box guitar movement: a ‘revolution' in which people build their own guitars, inspired by the makeshift instruments built from well over a hundred years ago by people who could not afford to own anything else.